prateek147/prateek147.github.io/source/_posts/2013-07-25-ios-application-security-part-7-installing-and-running-custom-applications-on-device-without-a-registered-developer-account.markdown

 <img src="/images/posts/ios7/17.png" width="1019" height="94" alt="17">
 <img src="/images/posts/ios7/18.png" width="299" height="27" alt="18">

-<p>Now create a folder named Payload, put the SelfSigned.app file under it, compress that folder (it will be initially named as Payload.zip) and name it SelfSigned.ipa .As we saw in part 2 of this series, this is the bundle in which IOS applications are stored.</p>
+<p>Now create a folder named Payload, put the SelfSigned.app file under it, compress that folder (it will be initially named as Payload.zip) and name it SelfSigned.ipa .As we saw in part 2 of this series, this is the bundle in which iOS applications are stored.</p>

 <p>Once we have the ipa file, there are 2 ways to install it.
 One is to just drag and drop this ipa file into the apps section in iTunes, then use iTunes to install the app on the device.</p>